Masaru2/pokejp/README.md

 ## What's changed?

-* Any bugs present in the original Red and Green that are not in the International Red and Blue are not present.
+* Any bugs present in the original Red and Green that are not in the International Red and Blue are not present and viceversa.
 * The title screen of Pokemon Red and Green has been changed to the original Japanese release.
 * Pokémon Blue's wild Pokémon data has been edited to the Japanese release.
 Pokémon Green uses US Blue's wild data.
 * Pokémon Red and Green now use the original Cerulean Cave layout.